HCL-TECH-SOFTWARE/appscan-automation-framework/README.md

     $ node scanStop.js -s scanId -a action

+### scheduler
+This module will manage ASoC DAST scan execution according to a date-time window defined in a config file.
+When the local time falls within the window of the defined scan(s), the scan(s) will be executed (or restarted if paused).
+When the local time is outside the window for a scan, if running, the scan will be paused.
+The module must stay running in order for scans to be executed or paused.
+By default, the scan window(s) in the config are compared against the local time every 30 minutes.

+#### To use this module
+This module does not accept any parameters, however it requieres ./config/schedule.json.
+This file can be created using the template ./sampledata/scheduler/scheduleSample.json.
+The scanId(s) required for the config file can be obtained from the ASoC UI.

+Example:

+    $ node scheduler.js

 ## Building Your Own Modules
 We highly encourage the creation of new modules.
 When creating the new modules, the API integrations for the other services are located in src/provider.
 Make sure you import the appropriate provider in your modules to give you access to the APIs.
 The list of providers for tools: